garrett4wade/garrett4wade.github.io/_pages/about.md

 I'd describe myself more as a programmer than a researcher.

-I enjoy coding, cooking, and music (Jay Chou, funk, and J-POP), but I'm not skilled at any of them.
+I enjoy coding, cooking, and music (Jay Chou, funk, Jazz, and J-POP).